← Back

 Project

-The publication consists of six chapters with tips on making various aspects of the museum experience more visually inclusive.
-The first chapter explains what accessibility means, followed by a chapter that explains what a visual impairment entails.
-The third chapter offers a brief guide for training staff in interacting with the target audience.
-The next two chapters discuss specific ways to optimize both the print and digital environments.
-The final chapter focuses on multisensory elements and explains how they can contribute to visual accessibility and how they should be implemented.
+The first chapter explains what an accessible approach entails, followed by a chapter that explains the diverse nature of visual impairments.
+The third chapter offers a brief guide for training staff on how to interact with the target group.
+The two subsequent chapters discuss concrete ways to optimize both the print and digital environments.
+The final chapter focuses on multisensory elements and explains how these can contribute to visual accessibility and how they should be implemented.